 Sound is a form of energy, and hearing is one of our most important senses.
 The sounds we hear vary in intensity from quiet to loud.
 Sounds can also have a high or low pitch.

-Sound energy makes objects vibrate; for example, vocal cords in the throat when we speak and guitar strings.
+Sound energy makes objects vibrate; for example, vocal chords in the throat when we speak and guitar strings.
 Different musical instruments are designed to make different sound waves.
-Musicians use tuning forks to find a note by tapping it lightly.
-The two prongs then vibrate to make a note.
+Musicians use tuning forks to find a note by tapping the fork lightly so that it makes a pure sound, the two prongs vibrating to make a note.
 Here is a picture of a tuning fork:

-Sound is what we call a pressure wave, also called longitudinal wave.
-Sound waves carry energy in parallel to the direction of the wave.
+Sound is what we call a pressure wave, also known as longitudinal waves.
+Sound waves carry energy parallel to the direction of the wave.
 We can view the way sound waves travel by using a slinky spring (see picture below).
 Vibrations are created when we push and pull one end of the slinky backwards and forwards.
 When air travels through the air, the air particles squash up (compressions - areas of high pressure) and then move apart (rarefactions - areas of low pressure) just like the coils of the slinky.

 The distance between the tops of two waves as shown in the oscilloscope is called the wavelength.
 A long wavelength means the sound has a low frequency and a low pitch, whereas a short wavelength means high frequency and high pitch.
 Half the height of a wave is called the amplitude.
 Bigger amplitude means the sound has more energy and is louder than a sound with a smaller amplitude.